Highlight

 In the MUSICAL BELONGINGS series, lautten compagney Berlin welcomes a legend of Punta Rock in September 2024: Pen Cayetano and his Turtle Shell Band, ambassadors of the Garífuna culture from Belize.
 The ballad opera “Polly” by Johann Christoph Pepusch and John Gay was written in 1729 as a sequel to “The Beggar’s Opera”, which had been celebrated as a sensation in London in 1728.
 Due to political turmoil, however, it was not premiered until 1777.
 In this opera, a colourful 18th century London society is projected to the Caribbean, the so-called West Indies, whose name testifies to the ignorance of the European colonizers, who thought this Caribbean archipelago was part of India.

 This English ballad opera also features so-called “Indian” characters such as Pohetohee and Cawwawkee as well as various pirates who meet “Polly Peachum”.
-These exotic projections are contrasted with original music from the Caribbean, in particular the Punta, an Afro-indigenous dance form practiced by the Garífuna in the Antilles.
+These exotic projections are contrasted with original music from the Caribbean, in particular the Punta, an Afro-indigenous rhythm and dance form practiced by the Garifuna people in St. Vincent, Honduras, Nicaragua, Guatemala and Belize.

-The audience discussion deals with European projections onto the Caribbean and explores the musical traditions of the Garífuna, who came to Honduras in 1797.
-The probably most famous Punta song “Sopa de Caracol” will be arranged for this programme for old European instruments and typical Punta percussion instruments (turtle bells, Garífuna drums, shekere, congas).
+The audience discussion dealerases with European projections onto the Caribbean and explores the musical traditions of the Garífuna, who came to Honduras in 1797.
+Punta songs will be arranged for this programme for old European instruments and typical Punta percussion instruments (turtle shells, Garífuna drums, maracas, chonch shells).

 Trailer Musical Belongings II